 Don't Take Those Golf Lessons

-I can understand why so many golfers are disenchanted with golf instruction, and rightly so—you take lessons but you don't improve.
-I hate to say it, but this may be as much your fault as it is due to poor instruction.
-Here are three possible reasons: 1) you didn't practice properly, 2) you didn't practice enough, 3) you didn't make an effort to find a good instructor—yes, getting poor instruction is on you for not properly vetting your instructor!
+You, like most golfers, may be disenchanted with golf instruction because you take lessons but don't improve.
+I'm sorry to say this may be as much your fault as it is due to poor instruction.
+Here are three possible reasons: 1) you didn't practice properly (most amateurs don't!), 2) you didn't practice enough, 3) you didn't make an effort to find a competent instructor—yes, getting poor instruction is on you for not properly vetting your instructor!

-From my perspective as a Teaching Professional, if you aren't going to do it right, and by this I mean practicing properly and making sure you have at least a competent instructor, then don't take lessons—you'll only be wasting your time and money!
+From my perspective as a Teaching Professional, if you aren't going to do it right, and by this I mean practicing properly (I have a number of pages regarding this), have the right expectations, and making sure you have at least a competent instructor, then don't take lessons—you'll only be wasting your time and money!

 Casey Eberting Golf Instruction